 If a Connecticut student is enrolled in a distance education program offered by a SARA institution based in another state, the student should contact the portal agency in that state to pursue the complaint process.
 Connecticut students enrolled in Connecticut institutions must first exhaust an institution’s established internal grievance procedures, and then should contact the Office of Higher Education prior to filing a complaint.

-All correspondence, including institutional applications and student complaints, should be sent via email or post to: SARA Coordinator Office of Higher Education 450 Columbus Blvd, Suite 510 Hartford, CT 06105
+All correspondence, including institutional applications and student complaints, should be sent via email or post to: Senior Consultant, Academic Affairs, Connecticut Office of Higher Education, 450 Columbus Blvd, Suite 707, Hartford, CT 06103